 I am not sure if I am more impressed by the translations of Arunava Sinha or his choice of books that he chooses to translate.
-This is the second book of the writer-translator duo of Rabisankar Bal and Arunava Sinha I am reading – first being Dozakhnama.
-Bal has a brilliant knack for re-creating lives of the poets, authors and travelers from different times.
+A Mirrored Life is the second book of the writer-translator duo of Rabisankar Bal and Arunava Sinha I am reading – first being Dozakhnama.
+Bal has a brilliant knack for recreating lives of the poets, authors, and travelers from different times.
 And make them meet in his fictional setting – while juxtaposing their philosophies.
 It is brilliant to see them talking and exchanging notes and reflecting on each other’s times.
 In this book he makes Rumi – whom he calls Maulana throughout the book, meet Ibn Batuta – the traveler.

 Then there are analogies – something like the Sakhis of Kabir that leave a visual in your mind even if you forget the story e.g. The fire in the oven blackens everything at first, then reddens them, and finally whites – this he uses to explain the ways of the God.
 Or this – The more the clouds weep, the more it rains, and the more the gardens smile’.
 Interspersed with poetry – language adds a ‘Makhmali’ texture to the text and you just keep savoring it.

 Since the narrator of this tale is a traveler – Ibn Batuta, makes me think to the extent your travels can change you.
 He begins by saying – There is no end to pilgrim spots on this earth – the world itself is a place where pilgrims gather.
 Then someone tells him, “You will visit so many different places, you’ll see and hear so many different things, and as you go through all these experiences, I am certain that you will grow more beautiful, purer”.